jnozzi/cocoadev.com/markdown/DisableAlertBoxInNSSavePanel.md

 You **need** a file system browser?
 Feh!
 How do YOU know the user will "probably" not want all the logging to go to the same file: If your logging code contains sufficient information, why would that be unsatisfactory?
 Unless that one file is just going to grow too large, for some reason.
 And it would, if you just kept appending and appending and appending....

 ----
-Ok, you want forthcoming: the application is General/StreamWatcher ( http://www.eloquentsw.com/streamwatcher.html ).
+Ok, you want forthcoming: the application is StreamWatcher ( http://www.eloquentsw.com/streamwatcher.html ).
 It's basically a network sniffer that does a great deal of automatic summarizing.
 The logs it creates will show stream start/stop events, along with information such as how much data was transmitted, etc.

 Currently, enabling logging is done per session.
 When you have an open window, you can click a toolbar button to start logging.
 The user is allowed to choose a file using a standard save sheet, which lies as to the replace behavior, since it appends to an existing file instead of replacing.
 I don't want to make the log file be a preference because the user may want to log different interfaces to different files.